raodssushi3/ST-KIN/README.md

 ## Get Started
 1. Install Python = 3.10, Pytorch = 1.9.1.
 2. Download dataset at https://timeseriesclassification.com.
-4. we will release the complete training and evaluation scripts (including the loss functions), upon the formal acceptance of our paper.
+4. we will release the training and evaluation scripts, upon the formal acceptance of our paper.

 ## Run_Demo
 python Run_Demo.py